Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to police department transparency in the use of surveillance technology
+A Local Law to amend the administrative code of the city of New York, in relation to limiting the documentation of housing history required as part of a family’s application for shelter

 Attachments